gvwilson/thirdbit/teaching/online.md

 <div class="changed" markdown="1">

+> **Objectives**
+>

+> * Learner can explain why expectations for massive online courses
+>   were unrealistic, and ways in which ad hoc use online learning
+>   is changing education.
+> * Learners can explain several key features of successful online
+>   courses, and judge whether a particular course meets those
+>   criteria.
+> * Learners can implement several logically different kinds of
+>   exercises using multiple-choice questions and/or write-and-run
+>   coding.

 > *If you use robots to teach, you teach people to be robots.*
 > – variously attributed